Blog

 When visitors view or click on these ads, the website owner receives revenue from advertisers.

 Many bloggers and online businesses in countries like the UK, USA, and India rely on AdSense as a primary monetization strategy.
+You can also check the official Google AdSense Help Center to understand how it works.

 - Passive income from website traffic